litestar-org/litestar/docs/tutorials/sqlalchemy/0-introduction.rst

 ++++++++

 The ``add_item()`` and ``update_item()`` routes no longer return the full collection, instead they return the item that was added or updated.
-This is a minor detail change, but it is worth nothing as it brings the behavior of the app closer to what we would expect from a conventional API.
+This is a minor detail change, but it is worth noting as it brings the behavior of the app closer to what we would expect from a conventional API.

 Next steps